drosera-network/examples/README.md

 ## High Level Overview

 The provided examples in this repository show how a trap can be structured to detect an incident using solidity.
-A trap simply indicates that an incident has occured via the `boolean` result from the Trap's `isValid` function.
+A trap simply indicates that an incident has occured via the `boolean` result from the Trap's `shouldRespond` function.

-- If isValid returns `true` then there are no incidents.
+- If shouldRespond returns `true` then there is an incident.
-- If isValid returns `false` then there is an incident.
+- If shouldRespond returns `false` then there are no incidents.

 In order to provide additional context, its important understand how Drosera Traps are connected to the Drosera Protocol.
 The exact implementation details of the Drosera Protocol are not required to experiment with Trap creation.